 Use three measurement layers

-- Circulation layer (walking): Common guidance places heavy-traffic paths in the 30–36 inch range.
+- Circulation layer: Common room-planning guidance puts heavy-traffic paths in the 30 to 36 inch range.

-- Reach layer (tables): Coffee table reach is often taught at about 14–18 inches from the sofa edge.
+- Reach layer: Coffee table reach is often easiest at about 14 to 18 inches from the sofa edge.

-When these three layers conflict, prioritize in this order:
+When those layers conflict, prioritize them in this order:

 Use orientation to control the room's social energy